 Newman College in partnership with Mercy Care, offers before school, after school and holiday care.
 The program is available daily at the Early Childhood Centre, 49 Peebles Road, Floreat for Newman College students.
 The service is available for children in Kindy (if they have turned 4 and there is a vacancy) to Year 6.
 Children in Years 3-6 are transported to and from the Upper Primary Campus each morning and afternoon.

 We believe that all students are entitled to an education that will enable them to develop their full potential.
 This potential comes in many different forms be that intellectual, physical, creative, emotional, or social.
-We also believe that students should be able to live and develop as well adjusted, autonomous and valued members of society.

 Early Learning Library